mudita/mudita-center/README.md

 ### Discussions

-For general questions and ideas regarding Mudita Center please post in the [“???” section on Mudita Forum](???).
+For general questions and ideas regarding Mudita Center please post in the [“Mudita Products” section on Mudita Forum](https://forum.mudita.com/c/mudita-products/).
 Please explore all existing posts to make sure you’re not posting about an issue that has already been discussed.

 ### Reporting bugs and feature requests